semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 {% endhighlight %}

 As you can see, there is nothing special in the response.
 It looks like every other response from the server, when you are creating an index.
-So the question that might come to your mind is the following : How can you check that the **numeric detection** has been turned on for a given field
+So the question that might come to your mind is the following : How can you check that the **numeric detection** has been turned on for a given field ?

 Actually, it is very simple.
 You can request your cluster about its settings.
 I don't want this article to be too much, so I won't talk much about it right here.
 I'd rather let you have a look here, on the official documentation : [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/indices-get-settings.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/indices-get-settings.html).

 **Full example**

-Let's say that we want to build an index, indexing all cities and places in Westeros.
+Let's say that we want to build an index, indexing all cities and places in *Westeros*.
 By the way, Elasticsearch provides spatial search, which is an amazing feature.
 I hope that
 I will have time to talk about it in the articles to come.
-Anyway, we want to index the Westeros places.
+Anyway, we want to index the *Westeros* places.
 For that, let's say that our index would contain the population count of each cities we are indexing.
 The index would be `game_of_thrones_place` and the type for cities, `city`.
 Of course, we want to enable **numeric detection** for the `city` type.

 Our curl request would be :